zrlay/dj-braintree/docs/index.rst

 * Built-in migrations
 * Dead-Easy installation
 * Leverages in the best of the 3rd party Django package ecosystem.
-* `djstripe` namespace so you can have more than one payments related app.
+* `djbraintree` namespace so you can have more than one payments related app.
 * Documented (Making good progress)
 * Tested (Making good progress)